octoprobe/testbed_tutorial/docs/introduction/30_flightlevel_pytest.rst

 .. rubric:: This function will setup and tear down octoprobe

-.. autofunction:: tests.conftest.testrun()
+.. autofunction:: tests.conftest::session_setup()
+  :no-index:

 .. rubric:: This function will setup and tear down the tentacles for every test

-.. autofunction:: tests.conftest.setup_tentacles()
+.. autofunction:: tests.conftest::setup_tentacles()
+  :no-index:

 testsuites
 ---------------------------------------------------------------